Skip to main content

 Introduction

-This guide explains how to use the Dagger Go SDK to perform all the same operations that you would typically perform with a Dockerfile, except using Go.
+This guide explains how to use a Dagger SDK to perform all the same operations that you would typically perform with a Dockerfile, except using Go, Python or Node.js.
 You will learn how to:

 • Configure a container with all required dependencies and environment variables